 If a smoker can’t hold a low-and-steady ambient smoking temperature, it’s no good.
 For beginners, you want a consistent, smooth 225°F to 250°F, and you want it all day long.
 Smoker design, choice of fuel, construction, seal, and air intake, all play a role in how well a smoker can maintain consistent temperatures.
 For example, drum and bullet smokers make for smoother cooking than offset smokers.

 Of our 5 picks, the Pit Barrel Cooker and the Weber Smokey Mountain were once again the top dogs.
 The Pit Barrel Cooker ran a bit hotter than 225°F but burned consistently and ended up cooking meat a lot faster than most low-and-slow smokers.
 The Camp Chef DLX also performed well, by virtue of its pellet smoker design.
-The Char-Broil was the least consistent, as it doesn’t seal as well and relies on a full water tray to keep temperatures low (but it’s practically free).
+The Dyna Glo was the least consistent, as it doesn’t seal as well (but it’s under $300).

 3. Size and Cooking Area: